caltechlibrary/newt/improving_the_type_dsl.md

 ## Proposed Solution

 If the data model DSL was inspired by GitHub YAML issue template syntax[^53] (abbr: GHYITS).
 Most of that syntax describes the HTML5 web form elements needed to generate and process a issue request.
 I've simplified that model further focusing on the HTML5 form element itself.
 Both approaches have the advantage of describing HTML5 input elements and can easily infer a SQL data type.
-It was through experimentation that I realized directly support GHYITS was unnecessary and significantly iincreased Newt's implementaiton complexity for little benefit.
-If compatibily is needed it would be straight forward to create a program that crosswalked the more complex GHYITS to the simplier Newt data model.
+It was through experimentation that I realized directly support GHYITS was unnecessary and significantly increased Newt's implementation complexity for little benefit.
+If compatibly is needed it would be straight forward to create a program that cross walked the more complex GHYITS to the simpler Newt data model.

 ### Advantages of adopting a common syntax